Meteor-Community-Packages/meteor-link-accounts/README.md

 3. Save the linked service info on user.services, instead of creating new field on user object.
 This allow user logins the application from linked services.

+4. Don't create a temporary user account and then merge it.

 ##Support Accounts Package
 * accounts-meteor-developer